chef/chef-web-docs/content/custom_resource_glossary.md

 - When `true`, the state of the property is determined by the state of the system
-- When `false`, the value of the property impacts how the resource executes, but it is not determined by the state of the system.
+- When `false`, the value of the property impacts how the resource executes, but it's not determined by the state of the system.

 For example, if you were to write a resource to create volumes on a cloud provider you would need define properties such as `volume_name`,